ACMAS/ACMAS-Frontend/CONTRIBUTING.md

+# Contributing

 Ensure that you have read the Code of Conduct and your the code is following the Code Of Conduct and Community Guidelines

 Ensure that Pull Request Passes all of the Automated Linters and Coding Standards before Committing.